ucb-ist-drupal/SiteClone/README.md

 ### Tests!
 Tests should be added when/if this plugin is ported to Terminus 1.0.

-### Windows support
+### Add Windows support
-No testing has been done on Windows.
+A bit more work is needed to support Windows.
 Search the code for "windows".

 ### WordPress support
 Cloning WordPress sites has not been implemented.